applebiter/probablytasty/DEVELOPMENT_STORY.md

 2. **Study it**: Read the code to learn Python, PySide6, SQLAlchemy
 3. **Extend it**: Add features you want (AI can help!)
 4. **Replicate the process**: Try building your own app idea
+5. **See the evolution**: Check git history to see how it grew from prototype

 The files are all here:
 - `MY_QUERY.md` - The original one-paragraph request
 - `GPT5.1_RESPONSE.md` - The AI-generated architecture (615 lines)
+- Git history - Shows the iterative development process
 - `src/` - The complete implementation (~2,500 lines)
 - `ARCHITECTURE.md` - Technical documentation
 - `QUICKSTART.md` - How to run it